 - Handling strategic communications with those in government, the media and the public

 As a nationally recognized leader on water and environmental and natural resources issues, BBK has worked on all of the major national environmental legislation, advocated for new laws and obtained unprecedented funding for client projects.

 BBK’s Government Affairs professionals’ achievements for clients include:

 - Creating a new federal funding program specifically for large-scale water recycling projects

 - Using tri-national treaty negotiations to obtain $330 million in federal funding to address the transboundary sewage matter along the Tijuana River

-- Securing $12.5 million in federal funding for study and construction of a water reclamation and reuse project
+- Securing over $30 million in federal funding for study and construction of a water reclamation and reuse project

 - Leveraging multiple appropriations to support water infrastructure development in various disadvantaged communities in southern California

 - Amending the federal Clean Water Act on behalf of a Texas-based public agency, which resulted in significant reduction of toxic emissions at a lower cost